ChengTsungPao/LeetCode/0062_Unique_Paths/README.md

 * Memory Usage: 14.1 MB, less than 5.77% of Python3 online submissions for Unique Paths.
 >bottom up

-</br>note : Don't just use the dfs to solve the question !!!
+</br>note : Don't just use the dfs to solve this question !!!